Coding style

 • The first line of a function’s documentation should be a brief explanation of its purpose, but @brief should not be used: @brief doesn’t affect the generated output, avoid using it anywhere to maintain consistency.

 • Parameters are tagged with @param.
 If a parameter’s documentation is too long to fit on a single line, indent the next line properly to fit under the parameter’s name (see example below).
+You can refer to the function’s parameters in its documentation using @p.

 • Return value (if any) is tagged with @return.
 The same line break rule applies as to @param.